Shaaali/identity-apps/docs/sdks/java-ee-saml.md

 - [Download](https://tomcat.apache.org/tomcat-9.0-doc/) Apache Tomcat 9.x or 8.x in your local environment.
 - [Download](https://maven.apache.org/download.cgi) and [install](https://maven.apache.org/install.html) Apache Maven (3.6.x or higher) as the package manager if you already haven't.
 - You need to have an application already registered in Asgardeo.
-If you don't, see the instructions on <a href ="/guides/applications/web-app/saml/register-app">registering a SAML application</a>.
+If you don't, see the instructions on <a :href="$withBase('/guides/applications/web-app/saml/register-app')">registering a SAML application</a>.

 ## Install the SDK